akapa/escher-request/README.md

 )
 ```

-`autheticated` is boolean, shows whether it passed authetication check or not, `message`
+`autheticated` is boolean, shows whether it passed authentication or not, `message`
 contains a reason if it did not.

 Usually you want to wrap this method in a middlaware that handles the specifics of your
-favourite framework.
+favorite framework.

 See examples for ideas how this could be done: [koa](examples/koa.js),
 [koa-with-badyparser](examples/koa-with-bodyparser.js), [express](examples/express.js), [express-with-bodyparser](examples/express-with-bodyparser)

 ## Contributing

-This package is currently mainted by @mkls.
+This package is currently maintained by @mkls.
 Feel free to reach out with problems, suggestions
 or anything through github issues.

 Pull requests are always welcome, just follow our ordinal commit message convention.